 I thought that killing children at Sandyhook Elementary School in December 2012 in Newtown, Conn., would have propelled every politician on earth to clamber for gun control and pass it immediately.
 Like the killings of young people in Littleton, Colo., it produced no legislation, no change to gun laws.
 We’re all still shaking our heads.

 Few people could have foreseen the number of intensity of conversations that have been started on and about guns: the use of them, the access to them, the sale of them, the control that so many people want to put on them.
-The Second Amendment to the Bill of Rights was adopted Dec.
-15, 1791 when U.S. citizens carried Matchlock or flintlock rifles, muskets and pistols, research shows.
+Along with the controlled sale of firearms, the government may need to frame strict laws regarding gun license approval.
+A person who wants to purchase a gun may need to be registered in an education program regarding the gun mechanism, basic parts of ammunition, and its use.
+Further, the Second Amendment to the Bill of Rights was adopted on Dec.
+15, 1791, when U.S. citizens carried Matchlock or flintlock rifles, muskets, and pistols, research shows.
 If we were talking about those weapons, the conversations would be radically different.

 However, the guns under discussion now are those that not only kill but also annihilate whatever or whoever is the target.
 These are not guns that hunters need to pursue their sports, but somehow passing legislation to change what has come to be a bloody, violent status quo seems impossible.